rodrigols89/musical-notes/workflow/README.md

 <div id="init-git"></div>

-## Init the repository with the git tool
+## Start the repository with the git tool

 ```
 git init .